nodejs/node/doc/api/assert.md

 assert.throws(throwingFirst, 'Second');
 // In the next example the message has no benefit over the message from the
 // error and since it is not clear if the user intended to actually match
-// against the error message, Node.js thrown an `ERR_AMBIGUOUS_ARGUMENT` error. assert.throws(throwingSecond, 'Second');
+// against the error message, Node.js throws an `ERR_AMBIGUOUS_ARGUMENT` error. assert.throws(throwingSecond, 'Second');
-// Throws an error:
 // TypeError [ERR_AMBIGUOUS_ARGUMENT]

 // The string is only used (as message) in case the function does not throw: